JVerbruggen/JurjenLang/README.md

 ## Testrig

-To use the antlr4 testrig, use the following tutorial:
+To use the antlr4 testrig (which generates a parse tree), use the following tutorial:
 1. Renew java files `start .\generate_java.bat`
 2. Navigate to the java/ file `cd java`
 3. `start .\testrig.bat` should open a command window and eventually open up the testrig